Customer Service

 Benefits to working remotely

-4. Customer service goes omni-channel
+4. Customer service goes omnichannel

 5. Customer service is becoming real-time

-Since Amazon first showed its success through the democratization of consumer ease and changed the way we view what’s possible, just about anything can be delivered to your house within 24 hours.
+Since Amazon first showed its success by democratizing consumer ease and changing how we view what’s possible, just about anything can be delivered to your house within 24 hours.
 A car can show up for you within minutes.
 A new wardrobe can arrive within a day or two.
 Groceries can come within minutes…

 … With every great on-demand experience customers have with one brand, they expect it to be replicated by other brands, regardless of industry.